pinterest/ktlint/docs/rules/configuration-ktlint.md

 !!! note
     In KtLint 0.48.x the default value for using the trailing comma on call site has been changed to `true` except when codestyle `android` is used.

-    Although the [Kotlin coding conventions](https://kotlinlang.org/docs/reference/coding-conventions.html#names-for-test-methods) leaves it to the developer's discretion to use trailing comma's on the call site, it also states that usage of trailing commas has several benefits:
+    Although the [Kotlin coding conventions](https://kotlinlang.org/docs/reference/coding-conventions.html#trailing-commas) leaves it to the developer's discretion to use trailing commas on the call site, it also states that usage of trailing commas has several benefits:

      * It makes version-control diffs cleaner – as all the focus is on the changed value.
      * It makes it easy to add and reorder elements – there is no need to add or delete the comma if you manipulate elements.